process-analytics/pa-technical-challenge/README.md

 Use the previous library to demonstrate the rendering of all its functionalities.

 - Display a new grid with random numbers on each square
-- Add an interaction: When the user clicks on a square, a new jeton must appear on it.
+- Add an interaction: When the user clicks on a square, a new token must appear on it.
 - Add an interaction: When the user clicks on a square and the row is completed, the color of the background of the whole row must be changed.
 - Add an interaction: When the user clicks on a square and the column is completed, the color of the background of the whole column must be changed.
+- When the user wins: implement whatever you want to let him/her know he has just won (congratulations are welcome).
   <p align="center">
     <img title="Column" src="images/column.png">
   </p>

+**Bonus**:
-- Add an interaction: When the user clicks on a square and the whole grid is completed, add the interaction that you want to congratulate the user.
+- Add an interaction: When the user clicks on a square and the diagonal is completed, the color of the background of the whole diagonal must be changed.

 As a member of the team, we let you decide the level of completion you think is necessary to promote the library.